Date:

 Neil Peart

 It's safe to say that Neil Peart has done his best here!
-Yes, there may be tracks with more roaring and dynamic intros in the band's catalog.
-But we chose this one "Tom Sawyer," why?
+Yes, there may be tracks with more roaring and dynamic intros in the band's catalogue.
+But this is the one we chose "Tom Sawyer," why?
 Because it sounds incredibly beautiful and sophisticated...
 Pirt always picked the perfect drum part for any experimental track that the rest of his Rush bandmates dared to go for.
-And in this he had no equal!
+And in this he was unrivalled!

 Judas Priest - Painkiller (1990)